Dear Fellow ONs,

 This was followed by holding of a grand function at the millennium “Rendezvous 2000” organised by Jalandhar Chapter in school.
 This was one of the biggest functions held by ONA till then.
 This was a stage when mobiles, computers and internet were gradually becoming useful tools which were fully exploited by Dr Jashanjot.

 He restarted “The Eagle”with support of Ashwani Aggarwal (J-144) to increase flow of information among Old Nabhaites.
 He also started Facebook “OnaPps” page and website (www.ppsona.org) sponsored by Sarvinder Saini (Jimmy J-452) to reinforce information exchange among Old Nabhaites.
-He has never been President or Treasurer of the ONA but he was only secretary for a two year term since then.
+He has never been President or Treasurer of the ONA, but he was made secretary for a two year term, from which he resigned as soon as his term was over.
 He feels one can contribute to growth of ONA without being office bearer.
 He was able to accomplish whatever he could with appreciation, love and affection and support of Old Nabhaites during this journey.
 When he resigned as Secretary on completion of his two year term, the house at the AGM elected him as Executive member of ONA for life and in charge of “The eagle”.